 Features: Vibram lugs, Bellows tongue

 Merrell Moab Gore-Tex Waterproof Shoe may look like your typical hiking shoe but its performance is far from ordinary.
 With a blend of leather and textiles the shoe looks just as strong as it performs.
-With odour reducing qualities this shoe can take you through the seasons from a great winter shoe to being breathable enough to handle the summer months.
+With odor reducing qualities this shoe can take you through the seasons from a great winter shoe to being breathable enough to handle the summer months.

 A Gore Tex lining adds comfort in its waterproof and windproof design making them a great option for wet and cold climates.
 An air cushioned heel absorbs the impact of heel strikers making them a good option for long distance hikes or trail running.
 A bellows tongue keeps it performing in dirty climates with sand or dirt ensuring no debris gets into your shoe.